DarkonGH/okd4-helpernode/docs/quickstart-powervm.md

 Finally, copy the ignition files in the `ignition` directory for the websever

 ```
-cp ~/ocp4/*.ign /var/www/html/ignition/
+cp ~/okd4/*.ign /var/www/html/ignition/
 restorecon -vR /var/www/html/
 chmod o+r /var/www/html/ignition/*.ign
 ```

-## Install RHCOS to all LPARs
+## Install FCOS to all LPARs

-After helper node is setup with all the services for OCP, now it is time to boot it up to install RHCOS on to LPAR's disk and complete the OCP installation.
+After helper node is setup with all the services for OKD, now it is time to boot it up to install FCOS on to LPAR's disk and complete the OKD installation.
 The following command HMC CLI can be used to boot the LPAR with bootp, it need to be run on HMC system:

 lpar_netboot  -f -t ent -m <macaddr> -s auto -d auto <lpar_name> <profile_name> <managed_system>